Markim Hall, Second Floor

 If for any reason you decide to withdraw from your program after it starts, a Cancellation/Withdrawal Form must be promptly submitted to the International Center.
 Please note that there will likely be financial implications for withdrawing.

-Changing classes: On your Off-Campus Study Proposal you listed classes that you intended to take.
+Changing classes: On your Study Away Application, you listed classes that you intended to take.
 These classes may change once your semester away begins.
-If there are any changes to your courses, email the new course titles to your Study Abroad Advisor and the Registrar’s Office.
+If there are any changes to your courses, email the new course titles to your International Center Advisor and the Registrar’s Office.
 If you would like to receive major, minor, or concentration credit for one of your new courses, the chair of that department will need to approve it.
-Their approval can be emailed to the International Center and the Registrar.

 Taking a class pass/fail: Just like a semester at Macalester, you can take one course pass/fail.
 This cannot be a course that you plan to count toward your major.
 If your program lets you choose this as a grading option, follow their policies.
 If your program doesn't have this option, contact the Registrar’s Office within four weeks of the start of your program.

-Other questions: Email your Study Abroad Advisor and/or the Registrar.
+Other questions: Email your International Center Advisor and/or the Registrar.

-Database access: If you can get online, you can most likely get to the library databases to assist you with research while studying off-campus.
+Database access: If you can get online, you can most likely get to the library databases to assist you with research while studying away.
 Use links from the library website.

 Get Articles: While the Library can’t ship books overseas, they will supply you with PDFs of articles you request via ILLiad.
 Requests can include things we have in our library.
-Just mention “off-campus study” in the comments box in the request form.
+Just mention “study away” in the comments box in the request form.

 Ask for help: Use the “ask us” link on the Library site to send an email research question or chat with us online.

-Many Macalester students do research while studying abroad.
-In order to ensure that this research meets Macalester standards, students are required to complete an online module.
-If they plan to use the research upon return to Macalester, they must also have approval from an appropriate Institutional Review Board.
+Many Macalester students do research while studying away.
+In order to ensure that this research meets Macalester standards, there are two important steps for students to take.
+First, students planning to do research while on study away are required to complete an online module on responsible conduct of research.
+Students will be emailed with information about RCR the semester before they study away.
+Second, if students are planning to use the research upon return to Macalester, they must also have approval from an appropriate Institutional Review Board.

 Even though you are not on campus, you are still a Macalester student.
 These offices (and others) can be a resource even while you’re away:

-Many students cite immersion – cultural and/or linguistic – as one of their mains goals while studying abroad.
+Many students cite immersion – cultural and/or linguistic – as one of their mains goals while studying away.
 Here are some suggestions on how to intentionally immerse yourself:

 - Do you play an instrument?
 A sport?
 Have a hobby?
 Find an individual or group who share your interests.